HCL-TECH-SOFTWARE/domino-keep-docs/docs/installconfig/installation/docker.md

 - KEEP should be accessible on `http://$host:8880`.
 - KEEP Management should be accessible on `http://$host:8889`.
 - Metrics should be accessible on `http://$host:8890/metrics`.

+## Alternate Docker cofiguration

+When you run you Domino servers on Linux, you probably use the [Nashcom startup script](https://www.nashcom.de/nshweb/pages/startscript.htm) for Domino.
+On this foundation the GitHub.com hosted [Domino Docker](https://github.com/IBM/domino-docker) project offers management scripts that allows easy management of your Docker container using a command `domino_container`.

+Installation steps are as follows:

+1. Clone the [domino-docker](https://github.com/IBM/domino-docker) repository: `git clone https://github.com/IBM/domino-docker.git`
+2. Change into the installations directory: `cd start_script`
+3. Run the installer `./install_domino_container` (You might need `sudo`)

+Now you have the command `domino_container` at your disposal:

+- use `domino_container cfg`, to set your configuration
+- use `domino_container env` for the environment values
+- start Doinin and KEEP using `domino_container start`
+- Learn more about the scripts using `domino_container help`